Mohammed-Saleh-Ishaq/PY-API/README.md

    1. Create Task: Add a new task with a title, optional description, and completion status.

    2. Read Tasks: Retrieve a list of all tasks.

+   3. Read Single Task: Retrieve details of a specific task using its unique ID.

+   4. Update Task: Modify the title, description, or completion status of an existing task.